Upcoming Training Courses in 2023

 We value ongoing professional supervision in our own roles as practitioners.
 Adventure Works offers a range of supervision services to support others in their work.
 Our approach to supervision is based on nurturing self awareness, building reflective practice and encouraging a culture of ongoing professional development for all people who work with people*.
 Because outdoor practitioners tend to be away a lot, Adventure Works provides phone- or online webcam supervision if needed, including out of hours.
 Contact Adventure Works for a conversation about your supervision needs.

-Individual supervision – 1:1 supervision provided face to face, via phone or Skype.
-At the outset, the practitioner and supervisor decide the frame and goals of supervision.
+Individual supervision – 1:1 supervision provided face to face or online.
+At the outset, the practitioner and supervisor will decide the frame and goals of supervision.

-Peer supervision – supervision provided to a practitioner peer group, either face to face or via teleconference.
+Peer supervision – supervision provided to a practitioner peer group, either face to face or online.
 In these sessions, the frame in which supervision takes place may be developed with the organisation or with the practitioners participating in supervision prior to the first session.

-Organisational supervision – supervision provided to coordinators, managers, directors, and leadership teams delivering BAT or similar outdoor practices.
-This supervision informs, advices and supports standard practices, policies and procedures relevant to the organisation based on Adventure Works in-depth knowledge of the wider fields of Outdoor Education, Outdoor Recreation and Bush Adventure Therapy.
+Organisational supervision – supervision provided to coordinators, managers, directors, and leadership teams delivering BAT or outdoor health practices.
+This form of supervision supports practices, policies and procedures relevant to the organisation based on Adventure Works in-depth knowledge of the wider fields of Outdoor Education, Outdoor Recreation and Bush Adventure Therapy.

 *In line with standard clinical counselling and supervision protocol we maintain a professional duty of care and follow mandatory reporting requirements for each relevant state or territory.